incertia/aoc-2019/README.md

 Run the program with input `2`.

+## Day 10

+### Part A

+Use `gcd` to compute vectors and you count the maximum unique vectors.

+### Part B

+By taking the cross product you can obtain a measure of "clockwise"-ness.
+Doing some more math takes care of setting the up direction to be the smallest and sorting by length.
+We kill the `head` of each list per go-around and we take the 200th list element (index `199`) for the solution.

+## Day 11

+### Part A

+Use `scanl` to produce a snapshot of the hull at each step.
+Count the number of keys for the number of locations painted.

+### Part B

+Get the `minimum` and `maximum` `x` and `y` coordinates and draw a picture.
+We use some clever `sequence` and `fmap` tricks to avoid writing list comprehensions.

+## Day 14

+### Part A

+We reverse react `1 FUEL` and get the required amount of `ORE`. `cost` takes a map of output materials and amounts and looks up the reaction producing that output.
+We run just enough reactions to satisfy the output.
+We add the new input materials and subtract the unreacted output materials.

+### Part B

+We do a binary search type thing.
+We compute the largest `x` such that `2^x FUEL` can be produced with our supply.
+We then keep trying to add the largest power of `2` to that number until we can no longer add any more.
+This is the maximum fuel we can produce.

 ## `IntCode`

 `eval` runs the machine by `decode`ing the current instruction and setting the